 As a Roman Catholic, and the father of a Gay son, I am at a crossroad.
 As a devout member of my faith and Church, I don’t know if I should attend a ceremony if my son decides to marry one of the same sex.
 I love my step-son very much.
 That is why I used the word father instead of step-father.
-I have never had any problem with his choice of living, nor do I forbidden for joining us at holidays and bring his partner.
+I have never had any problem with his choice of living, nor do I forbid him joining us at holidays and bringing his partner.

 But the idea of marriage is something that my wife and I are debating quietly.
 Could you help me?